 If one talks about equality for women, financial independence should not take a backseat.
 Many women in rural and urban areas want to earn because they are educated.
 Some want to opt for a good career, some work for financial independence or to provide monetary support to the family.

 Many women have chosen to be career-oriented because they want to have an identity of their own.
 Whatever the reason, if you want to be a working woman, even after marriage, you must work.

-You may have expectations from your family but if, after completing all your duties, taking care of your husband, in-laws and children, you’re still keen to work outside the home, you must go ahead.
+You may have expectations from your family but if, after completing all your duties, taking care of your husband, in-laws and children, you’re still keen to find housewife jobs from home, you must go ahead.

 Today there are many reasons to work from home and a number of online work from home jobs for women you can take up, as well.
 All you need is the determination and focus to do what your heart desires.

 Read this comprehensive financial rebuilding guide for domestic violence survivors and learn tips for keeping your financial documents safe, how to inventory your assets and debts, and ways to start setting aside some money of your own.

 5. Take care of your mental health

 Research says that women are more susceptible to depression and other mental health issues.
 If you feel that you need mental health care, you get over the mental health stigma and consult a mental health therapist or mental health psychologist on a mental health helpline.